Jiaxigu/Jiaxigu.github.io/_posts/2022-12-23-worldcup-xg.md

 tags: Data
 ---

 The dust has settled at FIFA World Cup Qatar 2022.
-This tournament saw Messi crowned, Mbappe peaked, tenacity triumphed, tiki-taka suffocated.
+This tournament is a monumental one.
+Messi is immortal.
+Mbappe is omnipotent.
+Tenacity triumphed over tiki-taka.
+Third world countries closed the gap.

 ## Disclaimer